Pallikaranai Marsh

-Pallikaranai wetland is a freshwater marsh in the city of Chennai, India.
+Pallikaranai Marsh is a freshwater marsh in the city of Chennai, India.
 It is situated adjacent to the Bay of Bengal, about 20 km south of the city centre, and has a geographical area of 80 km2.
 Pallikaranai marshland is the only surviving wetland ecosystem of the city and is among the few and last remaining natural wetlands of South India.
 It is one of the 94 identified wetlands under National Wetland Conservation and Management Programme (NWCMP) operationalised by the Government of India in 1985–86 and one of the three in the state of Tamil Nadu, the other two being Point Calimere and Kazhuveli.
 It is also one of the prioritised wetlands of Tamil Nadu.
-The topography of the swamp is such that it always retains some storage, thus forming an aquatic ecosystem.
+The topography of the marsh is such that it always retains some storage, thus forming an aquatic ecosystem.
 A project on 'Inland Wetlands of India' commissioned by the Ministry of Environment and Forests, Government of India had prioritised Pallikaranai marsh as one of the most significant wetlands of the country.
 The marsh contains several rare or endangered and threatened species and acts as a forage and breeding ground for thousands of migratory birds from various places within and outside the country.
 The number of bird species sighted in the wetland is significantly higher than the number at Vedanthangal Bird Sanctuary.

 Indiscriminate dumping of toxic solid waste along the road, discharge of sewage, and construction of buildings, railway stations and a new road to connect Old Mahabhalipuram Road and Pallavaram have shrunk the wetland to a great extent.
 In 2007, as an effort to protect the remaining wetland from shrinking further, the undeveloped areas in the region were notified as a reserve forest.
 A 2018 study showed that about 60 percent of the native species in the wetland, including hoorahgrass (Fimbristylis), dwarf copperleaf or Ponnanganni keerai (Alternanthera sessilis), floating lace plant or kottikizhangu (Aponogeton natans), wild paddy (Oryza rufipogon), crested floating heart (Nymphoides), and nut grass (Cyperus), have been replaced by invasive species.